Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Methodology

 \subsection{Consistency Regularization}

 Consistency regularization is an approach in which one adds an additional constraint that the predicted label should not change through augmentation.
-Let us define A as the space of augmentation parameters, and as the augmentation function.
+Let us define A as the space of augmentation parameters, and $\alpha$ as the augmentation function.
 Consistency regularization introduces the following constraint.

 Consistency regularization is often defined with as a random function, but it is equivalently presented here with as a deterministic function but randomly chosen parameters $A_1, A_2 \in A$ , where $A$ is the space of augmentation parameters.
 This constraint states algebraically that augmentation should not change the predicted labels.
-Consistency regularization, like other forms of regularization, can be implemented by adding a penalty $L_{consist}$ to the overall loss function for optimization.
-Or conversely, as EM is a maximization procedure, by subtracting the following penalty $L_{consist}$ from the overall maximization step term $Q(\theta|\theta^t)$.
+Consistency regularization, like other forms of regularization, can be implemented by adding a penalty $L_{consist}$ to the overall loss function for optimization as follows,

 Consistency regularization is highly dependent on the ability to obtain a viable augmentation function that is unlikely to alter the true label of the image.
-Recent work in the use of Consistency regularization for semi-supervised learning has yielded a number of augmentation functions that perform well for image and digit classification datasets as described by the following papers: \citep{sohn2020fixmatch,berthelot2019mixmatch,berthelot2019remixmatch}.
-SCOPE makes use of Control-Theory Augment (CT-Augment) \citep{berthelot2019remixmatch}, Cut-out Augment \citep{CutAugment}, and Rand Augment \citep{RandAugment}.
+Recent work in the use of Consistency regularization for semi-supervised learning has yielded a number of augmentation functions that perform well for image and digit classification datasets as described by the following papers: ~\cite{sohn2020fixmatch,berthelot2019mixmatch,berthelot2019remixmatch}.
+SCOPE makes use of Control-Theory Augment (CT-Augment) ~\cite{berthelot2019remixmatch}, Cut-out Augment ~\cite{CutAugment}, and Rand Augment ~\cite{RandAugment}.